The basics of maintaining a new investment property: Accept wear and tear. Prevent everything else.

 Consider a long lease:

 "Long leases are a way for landlords to lock in good tenants who want to live in a property long term.
 These types of leases last 2-5 years and provide both landlords and tenants with stability.”

 Being proactive with maintenance is possibly the single best way to keep your property in great condition.
 Being proactive prevents further damage, ensuring your property’s long-term health.
 Anticipating problems and addressing them early is often far cheaper than organising the endless urgent repairs that would crop-up otherwise.

-Grace's tips for proactive maintenance:
+Monika's tips for proactive maintenance: